merouaneamqor/generate_image/README.md

 ## Options
 The generate_image method accepts a hash of options to customize the generated images.
 Here are the available options:

-model - The name of the model to use for generating the images.
-Default is image-alpha-001. num_images - The number of images to generate.
-Default is 1. size - The dimensions of the generated images in the format widthxheight.
-Default is 512x512. response_format - The format of the response, either url or base64.
-Default is url. style - The model or style to use for generating the images.
-Default is nil, which uses the default style of the selected model. scale - The scaling factor for the generated image.
-Default is 1. seed - The random seed to use for the generation process.
-Default is nil. quality - The JPEG compression quality of the generated image.
-Default is 80. text_model - The name of the model to use for generating text prompts.
-Default is text-davinci-002. text_prompt - The text prompt to use for generating the image.
-Default is nil. text_length - The maximum length of the generated text.
-Default is nil.
+`model` - The name of the model to use for generating the images.
+Default is `image-alpha-001`.
+`num_images` - The number of images to generate.
+Default is `1`.
+`size` - The dimensions of the generated images in the format widthxheight.
+Default is `512x512`.
+`response_format` - The format of the response, either `url` or `base64`.
+Default is `url`.
+`style` - The model or style to use for generating the images.
+Default is `nil`, which uses the default style of the selected model.
+`scale` - The scaling factor for the generated image.
+Default is `1`.
+`seed` - The random seed to use for the generation process.
+Default is `nil`.
+`quality` - The JPEG compression quality of the generated image.
+Default is `80`.
+`text_model` - The name of the model to use for generating text prompts.
+Default is `text-davinci-002`.
+`text_prompt` - The text prompt to use for generating the image.
+Default is `nil`.
+`text_length` - The maximum length of the generated text.
+Default is `nil`.
 ## Development
 To contribute to the development of this gem, clone the repository and run the following commands to install dependencies and run tests: